 Matukituki River East Branch (I/II) Glacier Burn to the West Branch

 From the Glacier Burn, the river braids up, with a few slightly larger class II wave trains.
 Great views up into the Avalanche Glacier and down to the Matukituki Valley.
-Another hour or so for this section.
+In low flows (<50 cumecs) you might have to get out in some shallow sections.

 Walk back to the Car